KarelPeeters/HwLang/design/priorities.md

   * static (without self param), used for constructors and to replicate generic packages
   * non-static (with self param)
   * with `inout`/`ref` self param, to mutate it in-place

-* some way to configure constants, used for ram models vs cells
-  * actually no: reject global pseudo-mutable state, just use generic params
-* better top module specification

 * for utilities, we need something more more convenient than a module and more powerful then an interface + functions
   * or is the "reg" trick inside functions enough?